Moozzart/Hand-gesture-Classification-using-SVM/README.md

 4. Apply grid search for hyper-parameter tuning.(eg: kernel, C, gamma).

 5. Report the model with best accuracy.
 If Memory error is coming you can rescale the image as per requirement.

+(Used PCA to get 20 featuress, along with 2 more features(skewness and sum of total white pixels of an image)) Results obtained were crazy, see the notebook for the results